 As these concerns become fleshed out, the reality of a nationwide health information exchange starts to emerge.
 Hopefully soon, the relationships between the stakeholders will shift from one-off relationships with siloed systems to that of an integrated framework that will make data available for all stakeholders, anywhere and anytime.

-“Our problems here are not unique,” noted Rapes, sharing that he has just attended a similar healthcare IT forum in the United States.
-“I think there are lessons which we can take from America’s healthcare system — from improving workflows to data integration, as well as from health reform to putting the right tools in place.
+“Our problems here are not unique,” noted Rapes, sharing that he has just attended similar healthcare IT forum in the United States.
+“I think there are lessons which we can take from America’s healthcare system — from improving workflows to data integration, as well as from health reform to put the right tools in place.
 PhilHealth can take the lead by its sheer coverage.
 PhilHealth can be the de facto standard.”

 PhilHealth has not been noteworthy for its campaign to go electronic.
 But the opportunities remain bright.
 “We’re working on a number of efforts [at PhilHealth] aimed at strengthening our partnership with healthcare providers in doing online transactions,” added Tacsuan.
 With Eduardo Banzon, MD at the helm [of PhilHealth], there are huge possibilities for growth.

 Electronic claims processing is just the tip of the iceberg.
-With increasing demand for access to healthcare amidst inadequate supply and resources, IT is an enabler in transforming healthcare delivery models in the Philippines.
+With an increasing demand for access to healthcare amidst inadequate supply and resources, IT is an enabler in transforming healthcare delivery models in the Philippines.